By Marc Huminilowycz

 “Convertibility and double-duty are key factors these days, such as transforming a bed into a work desk without having to remove paperwork off the desk, or turning a kitchen island into a dining table,” he says.
 “Capitalizing on depth, width and height, things need to tuck into each other to maximize walking floor space, like placing dog bowls in a drawer in a kitchen kick space.
 If you cut down on contrast and clutter, you create a home that looks and feels bigger.”

-Khachi elaborates on some of the systems and techniques that are currently available to maximize space.
+Khachi elaborates on some of the systems and small living space design techniques that are currently available to maximize use of floor area.
 “A company called Duravit manufactures an ‘OpenSpace’ shower with two walls that fold into a corner—a great innovation that makes a difference in a small bathroom,” he says.
 “And Robern makes recessed medicine cabinets and vanities that take advantage of the space between walls, including lots of accessories inside.”

 To maximize floor space in bathrooms, wall-hung toilets and integrated bidet toilet seats are becoming prevalent, according to Khachi.
 “These days, we always install wall receptacles behind toilets,” he says.
-Some other space-saving items include closet rods that pull out of walls, accessories for electrical and USB outlets in furniture and sliding barn doors.
+Some other small condo design items include closet rods that pull out of walls, accessories for electrical and USB outlets in furniture and sliding barn doors.

 On the small appliance front, Khachi likes to see everything grouped and tucked away along a single wall for a clean, seamless look.
 As to compactness, he notes a few European appliance makers such as AEG, Miele and Liebherr who offer narrower and thinner dishwashers, 24-inch wide refrigerators with lots of space and combination clothes washer/dryers.